 Star Wars Episode VII: The Force Awakens (2015) Director: J.J.
 Abrams

-Several directors were considered for a Star Wars reboot – everyone from Spielberg, to Guillermo del Toro and even Ban Affleck (can you imagine?) until they eventually settled on J.J.
+When the ink was barely dry on the deal, several directors were considered for a Star Wars reboot series –everyone from Steven Spielberg, to Guillermo del Toro and even Ban Affleck (can you imagine?) until they eventually settled on J.J.
 Abrams, the brains behind several action-packed reboots (Star Trek) as well as Armageddon, and the Lost television series.
-Michael Arndt (of Toy Story 3 and Little Miss Sunshine fame) was the original writer of the script, but when he requested more time for the film, it was denied by Disney and he departed the project, so Abrams brought on Lawrence Kasdan to help write the script for a new Star Wars film (Kasdan was the famous writer for Empire and Jedi from the original series).
+Michael Arndt (of Toy Story 3 and Little Miss Sunshine fame) was the original writer of the script, but when he requested more time for the film, it was denied by Disney and he departed the project, so Abrams brought on legendary screenwriter Lawrence Kasdan to help draft the script for a new Star Wars film (Kasdan was the famous writer for Empire and Jedi from the original series).
 Abrams also recruited much of the surviving original cast (Mark Hamill, Carrie Fisher, Harrison Ford, and others).
 George Lucas played a minimal “creative consultant” role early in the creation of the film, but otherwise he played no part.
 He later stated that Disney discarded his original ideas for the films and he had no further part in the project.
 Lucas has expressed dissatisfaction on several occasions with the Star Wars reboot series, even disparaging Disney as “white slavers.”

 Back on his ship, Kylo Ren tortures Poe, and then FN-2187 covertly tries to rescue Poe.
 Because of the name “FN” Poe gives him the name “Finn.”
 The two escape in a TIE fighter together.
 They fly to Jakku in search of the missing droid with the map to Luke Skywalker (against Finn’s wishes because he simply wants to escape the First Order which will surely kill him).
 However, they are shot down by the First Order and crash land on Jakku instead.
 Poe is nowhere to be found (what happened to him in this crash?
 Again, this is never fully explained) so Finn leaves the site of the crash and stumbles into a junk trading station in the desert where he also meets Rey, a capable junk trader who now has possession of BB-8 (Rey is played by a British actress named Daisy Ridley).
 Finn claims to be a member of the Resistance to avoid attention and shame, but suddenly the First Order arrives and attacks the outpost.
 Rey and Finn joins forces despite meeting only moments prior, and they jump into an old “junk” ship that hasn’t flown in years (the Millennium Falcon of course) however, they are soon captured by another ship operated by Han and Chewbacca.
 Han and Chewbacca are in the midst of a confrontation with other smugglers to whom they owe debts.
 The gangs spot the BB-8 droid the First Order is looking for, but Rey accidentally opens hatches holding deadly creatures who then slaughter the gangsters just as the crew escape together on the Falcon.
 Somehow, Han seems tired, jaded, decrepit and incompetent in this film, while Rey is clearly portrayed as superior, devoid of inner conflict, and infinitely capable of accomplishing anything.
 She is a bland, milquetoast choice for a protagonist.